-Region-based spatial normalization.
-A major longstanding problem in functional neuroimaging studies of cognitive aging is that the large age-related changes in brain morphology make it difficult to co-register brains, a key step for studies comparing task-related activation in young and old groups.
-To address this issue, I propose to develop a region-based spatial normalization (RBSN) technique that will increase the accuracy of the fMRI data localization.
-RBSN aligns each neuroanatomical region of the human brain separately.
-In contrast, the prevailing spatial normalization method tries to align all regions of the brain at once.
-RBSN will therefore provide more accurate localization of activation and ensure that group analyses test the same brain area in each study participant.
-Better between-participant registration also provides additional statistical power to detect activation in regions that may not have reached the significance level using prevailing methods (i.e. reduce type II error).
-It may also rule out previously noted areas of activation that were detected for artifactual reasons (i.e., reduce type I error).
+A longstanding problem in functional neuroimaging studies of cognitive aging is that age-related changes in brain morphology make it difficult to co-register brains, a key step for studies comparing task-related activation in young and old groups.
+To demonstrate the severity of the problem, the video to the right shows 29 participants’ brains after spatial normalization.
+The corresponding regions are shown with the same color.
+The video clearly shows the magnitude of the variability for each voxel between subjects.
+To address this issue, we are developing a region-based spatial normalization (RBSN) technique that will increase the accuracy of the fMRI data localization.
+The prevailing spatial normalization method tries to align all regions of the brain at once.
+RBSN, on the other hand, aligns each neuroanatomical region of the human brain independently.
+RBSN will thus provide more accurate localization of activation and ensure that group analyses test the same brain area in each study participant.
+Better between-participant registration also provides additional statistical power to detect activation in regions that may not have reached the significance level using prevailing methods (i.e.it will reduce type II error).
+It may also rule out previously noted areas of activation that were detected for artifactual reasons (i.e., it will reduce type I error).

 - Department of Neurology